Education, English

 Discussion

-On one side there are fire arm regulation advocates who give the argument that by allowing every citizen to bear guns, it implies the government cannot protect its own citizen and if they are unable to do that then they cannot be trusted with anyone and instead of giving weapons to citizens, they should focus on strengthening the work place security such as in schools.
-The gun rights proponents say that citizens should be prepared for the worst case because in the end, the life of American citizen is paramount and should be able to defend when the help is not there.
+On one side, there are firearm regulation advocates who give the argument that allowing every citizen to bear guns implies the government cannot protect its own citizens, and if they are unable to do that, then they cannot be trusted with anyone and instead of giving weapons to citizens, they should focus on strengthening the workplace security such as in schools.
+Gun rights proponents say that citizens should be prepared for the worst case because, in the end, the lives of American citizens are paramount, and they should be able to defend themselves when help is not there.
 People against this idea say that it creates a rather hostile environment.
-Strict control on guns would result in a safer and controlled society.
-The gun rights activists argue that it can be used for going to hunt animals for food or leisure purposes for people who enjoy hunting and it gives a peace of mind to people that they are safer by bearing a gun than without it (Mackey & Levan, 2013).
+Strict control of guns would result in a safer and more controlled society.
+Gun rights activists argue that it can be used for hunting animals for food or leisure purposes for people who enjoy hunting, and it gives peace of mind to people that they are safer by bearing a gun than without it (Mackey & Levan, 2013).

-The firearms regulations activists’ argument that there is no need for students or teachers to carry weapon instead strengthen the security of the schools and colleges, is a tenable argument.
-The weak argument they present is that it will reduce violence but it is not the case.
+The firearms regulations activists’ argument that there is no need for students or teachers to carry weapons and instead strengthen the security of schools and colleges is a tenable argument.
+The weak argument they present is that it will reduce violence, but that is not the case.
 A study was conducted that from 1980 to 2009, there has not been a significant reduction in crimes by banning weapons (Gius, 2014).
-The gun rights activists argue that the criminals will have no problem obtaining weapons illegally and the victim will not be able to defend himself/herself (Planty & Truman, 2013).
-The weak and frivolous argument of government supremacy and tyranny is weak since government is the care taker of the citizens and not the contrary (Müller, 2015).
+The gun rights activists argue that the criminals will have no problem obtaining weapons illegally, and the victim will not be able to defend himself/herself (Planty & Truman, 2013).
+The weak and frivolous argument of government supremacy and tyranny is weak since the government is the caretaker of the citizens and not the contrary (Müller, 2015).

 References